 The answer, as it so often turns out, is likely far more ordinary (though perhaps no less fascinating, if only because it took several years before someone finally got to the bottom of it).

 Lilly E. Gray died in 1958 of natural causes at a Salt Lake hospital, one of the very few facts we actually know about her.
-However, her husband, Elmer Lewis Gray, possessed a number of eccentricities, as well as a distrust of authority and government, according to documents Hawks uncovered.
+However, her husband, Elmer Lewis Gray, possessed a number of eccentricities, as well as a distrust of authority and government, according to uncovered documents.

 Mr. Gray then, perhaps, blamed certain officials for his wife’s death, and as he was her “only known survivor,” it’s not unreasonable to assume that he wrote her gravestone’s inscription accordingly.
 “The Beast,” following this line of reasoning, could refer to the people he felt were responsible.